coditerate/eedi-improve/README.md

 #### further work
 - Considering how much fun this little project is, I expect I'll be revisiting this repository to write some unit tests.
-- I will perhaps even write a quick SPA app to make this a complete all-round stand-alone solution (I'm currently learning React/Typscript, so probably use that) - which, all going well, my 8-year-old can have fun learning/playing, if nothing else.
+- <b>I will perhaps even write a quick SPA app to make this a complete all-round stand-alone solution (I'm currently learning React/Typscript, so probably use that) - which, all going well, my 8-year-old can have fun learning/playing, if nothing else.</b>

 ## swagger
 - Swagger UI is available on a deployed application which provides access to the full documentation of this API solution.